LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 1. In Bot Studio, remove the bot agent name from your survey bots, so you can use the default name of "Survey Bot" that's provided by Conversation Builder.
 See *Migration tasks performed in Bot Studio* below.
 2. In Conversation Builder, manually [recreate your survey bots](https://developers.liveperson.com/conversation-builder-bots-post-conversation-survey-bots.html).
 (If you're developing in your Production environment, which is not common and not recommended, assign the survey bots to "test" skills that aren't used in a production campaign, so you can test them before assigning production skills to them.)
-3. Test the survey bots.
+3. Test the survey bots and related reporting.
 4. Release the new survey bots to your Production environment.
 5. Use the Bots Status application to migrate your account from Bot Studio to Conversation Builder.
 See *Migration tasks performed in Bots Status* below.